braziljs/eloquente-javascript/10_modules.md

 {{index "random-item package"}}

 The `VillageState` class lives in the `state` module.
-It depends on the `./roads` module, because it needs to be able to verify that a given road exists.
+It depends on the `./roads` module because it needs to be able to verify that a given road exists.
 It also needs `randomPick`.
 Since that is a three-line function, we could just put it into the `state` module as an internal helper function.
 But `randomRobot` needs it too.
-So we'd have to either duplicate it, or put it into its own module.
+So we'd have to either duplicate it or put it into its own module.
 Since this function happens to exist on NPM in the `random-item` package, a good solution is to just make both modules depend on that.
 We can add the `runRobot` function to this module as well, since it's small and